 The benefits of going dry

 There have been studies touting the benefits of indulging in an occasional glass of red wine.
-But taking a month off from alcohol can deliver a range of positive results, too.
+But taking a break from alcohol can deliver a range of positive results, too.

 "Dry January" started in 2012 in the United Kingdom as a fundraising campaign targeting social drinkers.
 The money raised went (and continues to go to) people affected by alcoholism.
 Of the 2 million or so people who pledged to go dry in 2016, 62% said they slept better and had more energy, 49% lost weight and 79% saved money.